If you are experiencing a medical emergency please dial 911 immediately

-After blood sugar level has returned to a target range, continue medicine as prescribed by the doctor and check blood sugar levels as directed.
+After the blood sugar level has returned to a target range, continue medicine as prescribed by the doctor and check blood sugar levels as directed.
 Report the episode to the doctor.

 Drink extra liquids to replace the fluids lost through the urine.
 Water and sugar-free drinks are best.
 Avoid caffeinated drinks and alcohol.
 Also avoid regular soda pop, fruit juice, and other liquids that contain a lot of sugar.

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|